Why Your Azalea is Dying and How to Revive it

 Many reasons azaleas struggle are simply due to their growing conditions.
 Luckily for most gardeners, these reasons are easy to fix.
 This could include adjusting your watering schedule, possibly moving the plant, or other simple changes.

-The list below has the most common reasons your azalea may be suffering, and how to help your plant get on the road to recovery.
+The list below has the most common reasons your plant may be suffering, and how to revive a dying azalea.
 Ready to learn more?
 Let’s dig in!

 Improper Watering